List of Underdog characters: Tap Tap the Chiseler

 Tap Tap the Chiseler is a criminal that chisels jewelry, making them into smaller pieces of jewelry.
-He bears an amazing resemblance to Underdog, and Tap Tap can use this advantage to impersonate Underdog.
+He bears an uncanny amazing resemblance to Underdog, and Tap Tap can use this advantage to impersonate Underdog.
 However, unlike Underdog, he does not speak in rhyme.
 He also seems to be close friends with Riff Raff.
 He is voiced by George S. Irving.

 In "From Hopeless to Helpless", after Riff Raff stole the Hopeless Diamond, Tap Tap was hired to help cut it into little pieces so that Riff Raff could sell it and impersonate Underdog in order to commit crimes all over town.
 Everyone, including Sweet Polly (this is the only episode in the series where even she begin to doubt about Underdog, due to her being fooled by Tap Tap and mistaking him for Underdog after he snatched her purse), thought Underdog had turned to crime and he was sent to jail, much to Underdog's shock.
 Tap Tap pulled off the crimes so excellently that even Underdog (thanks to Sweet Polly's biased lecturing) was convinced he was guilty, believing that he had sleepwalked when the crimes were committed.
 However, Riff Raff needed Underdog to break the Hopeless Diamond into a million pieces after Tap Tap had failed to cut it, so they broke Underdog out of jail and told Underdog that Tap Tap had imitated him and framed him for the crimes all over town.
 Now knowing that Tap Tap had been responsible for the crimes that were supposedly committed by him, Underdog pretended to really turn to crime in order to fool the gang.
 When he finally retrieved the Hopeless Diamond from Riff Raff, Mooch and Tap Tap, he apprehended them and explained to the townspeople, including Sweet Polly, how Tap Tap had imitated him and framed him for the crimes.
 The townspeople, including Sweet Polly apologized to Underdog for the misunderstanding and falsely accusing him, and prior to the episode "Tricky Trap by Tap Tap", Tap Tap was sent to prison.

 At that point, Tap Tap once again disguised himself as Underdog again and broke out of jail on the same day Underdog was visiting the prison.
-Part of his plan was to first purchase a bomb from a bomb factory and borrow a policeman's handcuffs.
+Part of his revenge plan was to first purchase a bomb from a bomb factory and borrow a policeman's handcuffs.
 He used the handcuffs to cuff himself to Sweet Polly and threatened to use the bomb to blow himself and Sweet Polly to bits if Underdog did not do what he said.
 Underdog stopped him by melting the handcuffs with his cosmic vision, then tackling Tap Tap, accidentally detonating the bomb in the process.
-Underdog was, of course, unharmed, while Tap Tap was left singed and dazed.
+Underdog was, of course, unharmed, while Tap Tap was left singed and dazed before being taken back to prison.